83tb/CoreDialog/README.md

 CoreDialog Library was created for connecting multiple Arduinos into the self-organizing network and sending serial commands throughout this network.
+You can test it using Arduino Mega platform, it's designed to work with multiple serial ports.